chef-boneyard/chef-web-docs-2016/chef_master/source/quick_start.rst

       $ chef-client --local-mode --override-runlist chef-repo

 This will create a file named ``test.txt`` at the home path on your machine.
-Open that file and it will say ``This file created by Chef!``.
+Open that file and it will say ``This file was created by Chef!``.

 * Delete the file, run the |chef client| again, and |chef| will put the file back.
 * Change the string in the file, run the |chef client| again, and |chef| will make the string in the file the same as the string in the recipe.